Matthew 24 Intro

 Messiah went into the Temple and taught for three days.
 His subject, as always, was The Kingdom of Heaven.
 He began this series of teachings in the Temple ending with the final lesson on the Mount of Olives.
 This is how it is recorded in Matthew and is perhaps the author’s view of shortening the events to highlight the teaching.
 Luke, however, records the teachings at two different times.
 So Messiah must have given the teachings more than once.

 This discourse, or conversation, occurred in the context of 1st century Temple worship in Judea, under the rule of the Roman Empire.
 In Jewish literature, of the 1st century before Jesus’ birth, there is evidence of a great expectation for the coming Messiah and His kingdom.
 These teachings presented a grand view of the universal acceptance of His rule and the political power of the people of Judea.
-That all mankind, could become the children of the Heavenly Father was lost to them.
-The Law being written on our hearts, a new spirit of forgiveness and righteousness, were not perceived by these same Jewish expositors.
-They had misunderstood the figurative language of the prophets, instead their interpretations where woodenly literal.
-The Messiah’s reign was seen as subjugation of the nations, with the Jewish people receiving all the wealth and power.
+That all mankind could become the children of the Heavenly Father was lost to them.
+The Law is written on our hearts, a new spirit of forgiveness and righteousness, was not perceived by these same Jewish expositors.
+They had misunderstood the figurative language of the prophets, instead, their interpretations were woodenly literal.
+The Messiah’s reign was seen as a subjugation of the nations, with the Jewish people receiving all the wealth and power.
 It was nationalism injecting itself into theology.
-They saw nothing of the repentance, spiritual growth, and universal mercy that Messiah actually came to teach.
+They saw nothing of the repentance, spiritual growth, and universal mercy that Messiah came to teach.
 They did not understand Isaiah’s teaching that His house would become a house of prayer for ALL peoples/nations.
 [Is 56:6-7] They missed the “good tidings of great joy, which shall be to all people.”[Luke 2:10]

 The Olivet Discourse was written in a time and place not our own and much of it is addressed to actual people in the 1st century, not to us.
 We are reading the writings, as it were, of someone else’s mail.
-The Olivet Discourse was also delivered most likely in Aramaic, or possible Hebrew, but certainly not in 21st century American English.
+The Olivet Discourse was also delivered most likely in Aramaic, or possibly Hebrew, but certainly not in 21st-century American English.
 That makes it incumbent upon us to understand how they understood what was written down.
 Their phrases and idioms were quite different from ours.
-Think of it, if someone were to tell you that we had a new toy that was hotter than a little red wagon and going to sell like hot cakes?
-Would you think we were taking about wagons or pancakes?
-All languages works like this.
+Think of it, if someone were to tell you that we had a new toy that was hotter than a little red wagon and going to sell like hotcakes?
+Would you think we were talking about wagons or pancakes?
+All languages work like this.
 They are full of odd expressions and unfamiliar terminology.
 The Bible is no different.
-It does no good to say one interprets the Bible literally, if one does not account for these language, culture and historical oddities.
+It does no good to say one interprets the Bible literally if one does not account for these language, culture, and historical oddities.
 The disciples understood the geography and immediate history intimately, as they walked the land and witnessed events around them.
-The questions the disciples asked at that time, are not what we would ask 2000 years after the event.
+The questions the disciples asked at that time are not what we would ask 2000 years after the event.

 Correct understanding of the prophecy depends on correct Hermeneutics, or what rules of interpretation one uses.
 We are Historicist, a.k.a. the Historical Protestant Interpretation.
-Most of the post-modern churches teachings that one hears or reads today are from the Futurists.
-If one is familiar with there teachings one will notice a significant differences in interpretation; especially with symbolism and when events are to occur.
-See Also: Hermeneutics, for full definitions and explanations of these schools of interpretations.
+Most of the post-modern church’s teachings that one hears or reads today are from the Futurists.
+If one is familiar with their teachings one will notice significant differences in interpretation; especially with symbolism and when events are to occur.
+See Also: Hermeneutics, for full definitions and explanations of these schools of interpretation.

-The Futurist interpretation believes that the prophecy in Matthew 24 is about our time, and our government.
+The Futurist interpretation believes that the prophecy in Matthew 24 is about our time and our government.
 We take a more narrative approach to this passage.
-We will champion a more reasonable historical grammatical reading.
-We do not find a seven years tribulationpolitical antichrist, or rapture here.
+We will champion a more reasonable historical-grammatical reading.
+We do not find a seven-year tribulationpolitical antichrist, or rapture here.
 These events/people are not in the actual passage in question.

 Although Futurists claim to “interpret the Bible literally,” they abandon this ultra-literal interpretation when it comes to this passage and many others.
-They ignore that the passage starts with a question about the very Temple in view of Jesus and His disciples.
+They ignore that the passage starts with a question about the very Temple, Jesus and His disciples were looking at.

 And as he came out of the temple, one of his disciples said to him, “Look, Teacher, what wonderful stones and what wonderful buildings!”
 And Jesus said to him, “Do you see these great buildings?
 There will not be left here one stone upon another, that will not be thrown down.”
 Mark 13:1-2

-Instead they seek to rebuild a new temple to fulfill this prophecy.
-That causes their interpretation of the 1st century Temple that Jesus was referring to, symbolic or figurative, not literal.
+Instead, they seek to rebuild a new temple to fulfill this prophecy.
+That causes their interpretation of the 1st century Temple that Jesus was referring to, to be symbolic or figurative, not literal.
 That is not physically possible.

 Four points need to be considered: